Green beans are easy to grow and give a generous harvest even if you do not have a lot of space.

 Continuous harvest of your green bean plants will encourage the plant to grow more beans.
 Get into the habit of harvesting your beans every day – the more you harvest the more the plant will produce.
 This is true for bush beans but especially applies to growing pole beans.

 Few things beat fresh beans and harvested beans always taste the best when they are used the same day as they are harvested and ideally eaten raw.
-To harvest beans every day is a wonderful luxury that ensures garden fresh vegetables throughout the season for you and your family.
+To harvest beans daily is a wonderful luxury that ensures garden fresh vegetables throughout the season for you and your family.

 Store green beans